Smith–Green Community Schools

-Smith-Green Community Schools is a public school district serving the town of Churubusco, Indiana.
+Smith–Green Community Schools is a public school district serving the town of Churubusco, Indiana.
 The name derives from the townships it serves: Smith Township in Whitley County and Green Township in Noble County.
-It has 1,186 students as of the 2020–2021 school year and includes two schools: Churubusco Junior-Senior High School (6th-12th grades) and Churubusco Elementary School (PK-5 Grades).
-The schools are housed in the same complex but independently administered.
+It has 1,186 students as of the 2020–2021 school year and includes two schools: Churubusco Elementary School (pre-K to 5th grade) and Churubusco Junior-Senior High School (grades 6–12).
+The schools are housed in the same complex but administered separately.